-- 2.1 The trader may only buy and sell Donau Soja soya beans/products if, firstly, these are referred to as "Donau Soja soya", "Donau Soja" or "DS soya" on all invoices and delivery notes, and if, secondly, a lot certificate in the form of a signed (PDF) document is handed over to the trader for these soya beans/products.
-This lot certificate shall include the following information:

-- code of the certification body;

-- code of the lot certificate;

-- quantity of the soya bean lot certified as Donau Soja;

-- name and contact information of the buyer;
+- 2.1 The trader may only buy and sell Donau Soja soya beans/products if these are referred to as "Donau Soja soya", "Donau Soja" or "DS soya" on all invoices and delivery notes. - 2.2 The trader may only buy and sell Donau Soja unprocessed soybeans if a lot certificate in the form of a signed (PDF) document is handed over to the trader for these soya beans.
+This lot certificate shall include the following information: - name, postal and e-mail address of the seller; - name, postal and e-mail address of the buyer; - code of the certification body; - code of the lot certificate; - quantity of the soya bean lot certified as Donau Soja; - harvest year; - reference number of accompanying documents (e.g. contracts, delivery notes); - where applicable, reference number of the product's due diligence statement in accordance with Regulation (EU) 2023/1115;

-- harvest year;

-- "Donau Soja" logo.
+• "Donau Soja" logo.

-A lot certificate is needed only for trading in unprocessed soya beans, though not for trading in processed soya products or compound feed.
+A lot certificate is needed only for trading in unprocessed soya beans.